Chinese Herbal Medicine

 - Taste - salty, sour, bitter, sweet, spicy

 Most of the herbal therapies that you will run in to at your local health food store fall under the classification of medicinal, or general herbs; they address specific diseases and are only intended for short use periods.
 Examples of general herbs are Echinacea and Goldenseal; these herbs are wonderful in the treatment of colds or sinus infections, but are not to be taken for more than 10 days.
 Tonic herbs such as codonopsis are more of a super-food that can be consumed year round to strengthen the immune system so that you are not susceptible to a cold in the first place.
-There are examples of general herb therapies that are appropriate for an infection, or crisis condition, and then Tonic herbs that can rebuild each organ system to avoid a chronic health predicament.
-Prevention and avoidance is a preferred when referring to health care in general.
+There are examples of general herb therapies that are appropriate for an infection, or crisis condition.